Walter Fitzsimon

-Walter Fitzsimon or Fitzsimons (died 1511) was a statesman and cleric in Ireland in the reign of Henry VII, who held the offices of Archbishop of Dublin and Lord Chancellor of Ireland.
+Walter Fitzsimons (died 1511) was a statesman and cleric in Ireland in the reign of Henry VII, who held the offices of Archbishop of Dublin and Lord Chancellor of Ireland.

 Biography

 He was born in Dublin, the son of Robert Fitzsimon and his wife Janet Cusack.
 He had close links to the Anglo-Irish nobility through his sister Alison, who married as his third wife Nicholas St Lawrence, 4th Baron Howth; after Lord Howth's death, Alison remarried into the influential Plunkett family.
 It is unclear whether he was related to Walter Fitz-Symond, described as a "gentleman of Dublin", who in 1465/6 was threatened with a lawsuit by two London merchants to whom he acknowledged that he was in debt for £40.
 It is interesting that one of his co-defendants was the then Archbishop, Michael Tregury.

 Fitzsimon was appointed precentor of St Patrick's Cathedral in 1476, and represented the Cathedral Chapter in the Parliament of 1478.
 He was also Vicar-General of the Diocese.
 He was consecrated Archbishop of Dublin in 1484.
 He was the first Archbishop to be consecrated in St Patrick's Cathedral.
 Having accepted the promotion without royal consent, he was required to obtain a pardon.
 He was Lord Deputy of Ireland 1492–93 and Lord Chancellor of Ireland 1496–98.
 He died at Finglas in 1511.